Al Ahsa Oasis Saudi Arabia: An Astonishing Place

 The largest springs in Ahsar can carry an average of 20,000 gallons of water per minute.
 All the fountains work as a container of one and a half million gallons of water per minute.

 The Ahsa district began to prosper after the discovery of oil in the nearby town of Dammam in the 1930s.
-The Al-Gawar oil field, the world’s largest oil field, is located in the Ahsa district.
+The Al-Gawar oil field is in the Ahsa district, the world’s largest.

 Oasis